 Despite being a much newer product, CBD is also enjoying a period of explosive growth.
 In 2018 the domestic CBD market was estimated at an impressive $390 million.
 By the year 2022, even the most conservative estimates predict that it will grow 3 times larger and reach $1.3 billion.

-- Endocannabinoids – These are naturally produced within the human body.
+- Endocannabinoids – These are cannabinoids which the human body creates internally.

-- Phytocannabinoids – These are found mainly within the hemp (cannabis) plant.
-Phytocannabinoids can also be found in other plants such as black pepper or the cocoa plant for example.
+- Phytocannabinoids – These are cannabinoids that different plants create internally, such as black pepper or the cocoa plant for example.
+However, the phytocannabinoid CBD is only found within the hemp (cannabis) plant.

 Although CBD is a phytocannabinoid, it has the ability to interact with our endocannabinoid system (ECS).
-This is an important set of interconnected structures within our bodies that is said to be responsible for:
+The ECS is an important set of interconnected structures within our bodies that helps to regulate:

-Many people believe that CBD possesses powerful medicinal effects, particularly if you use it on a daily basis.
-This is also why researchers refer to CBD as multi-target therapy.
+Many people believe that CBD possesses multiple effects, particularly if you use it on a daily basis.

 Water is, of course, that necessary liquid that makes all life possible.
 It is crucial for our health.
 We all know that it is two atoms of hydrogen that form chemical bonds with one atom of oxygen (resulting in the chemical formula H2O).